Tahidul-I/Data-Analysis-Food-Delivery-Platform/README.md

-# Food Delivery Data Analysis
+# Data Analysis For Food Delivery Platform Uisng SQL
 ## Project Overview

 **Project Title**: Data Analysis using SQL (Food Delivery Platform)
 **Database**: `food_delivery`

-This porject demostrates **SQL based** comprehensive analytics based on some designed question for a food delivery platform.
+This porject demostrates **SQL based** comprehensive analysis based on some designed question for a food delivery platform.
 Throughout this project, I have used basic to intermediate SQL queries such as JOINS,SubQueries,Aggregate Functions etc.

 ## Objectives

-1. Designing questionnaires for analytics
+1. Designing questionnaires for analysis
 2. Implmenting SQL Queries

-## SQL CODE FOR DATA ANALYTICS
+## SQL CODE FOR DATA ANALYSIS
 ```sql
 Use food_delivery;